Miguel-Florian/BankServices/readme.md

-### BankServices
+# BankServices
-Class assignment done in the context of learning how to operate and deploy microservice
+Banking services developed in Go based on a microservices architecture, including a microservice for account management, another for certain banking transactions (deposits and withdrawals).
+To come, a microservice for bank transfers.
 ## About Accounts Services

 ### Steps and Requirements